 Gingerbread Truffles made grain-free, vegan and paleo-friendly.
 The perfect quick and easy no-bake holiday treat that just so happens to be healthy!

-This recipe is one of those SUPER easy no-bake doo-dads (technical term) that anyone and everyone can make.
-They’re pretty much impossible to mess up, only require a bowl and a spoon to mix together (who doesn’t have those?) and are ready in about 30 minutes.
+This recipe is one of those SUPER easy no-bake recipes that anyone and everyone can make.
+They’re pretty much impossible to mess up, only require a bowl and a spoon to mix together and are ready in about 30 minutes.

-That means if you have a cookie exchange coming up or a holiday party in the evening, you can run to the store and grab these ingredients and they’ll be ready with plenty of time before you’re rushing out the door.
+That means if you have a cookie exchange coming up or a holiday party in the evening, you can run to the store and grab these ingredients and these vegan truffles be ready with plenty of time before you’re rushing out the door.